 If a student experiences an unnatural break in field placement for any reason, they are required to complete a "Return to Field Placement Action Plan."
 Should the field instructor, student and field faculty agree that the "break" was acceptable/approved, then an action plan does not need to be completed.
 The goal of the action plan is to ensure that the student is ready and able to fulfill the responsibilities and expectations associated with field education.
 This plan must be submitted at least three weeks prior to the posted start date of field education for the term.

 The student’s action plan will be reviewed and approved by the assigned field faculty member and must also have the approval of the assistant dean for field education.
 A Student Success Team meeting may also be scheduled at the recommendation of the field faculty.
-This review will evaluate the student's proposed action plan, and if requested, any restrictions and/or accommodations that will involve the fieldwork site.
-If the fieldwork site is unable to provide the requested accommodation, and an equally effective accommodation is not available, the student will need to work with the Office of Field Education to obtain another field placement.
+This review will evaluate the student's proposed action plan, and if requested, any restrictions and/or accommodations that will involve the field site.
+If the field site is unable to provide the requested accommodation, and an equally effective accommodation is not available, the student will need to work with the Office of Field Education to obtain another field placement.
 Students are strongly encouraged to consult with the U-M Office of Services for Students with Disabilities if accommodations or restrictions are anticipated to be part of the student's action plan.

-If a student has been under the care and/or supervision of a physician or other health care professional during the period of time he/she was unable to participate in field placement, a memo will be sent to the identified health care provider after the student has signed a release of information, requesting that the provider submit a healthcare release which indicates the student is ready and able to return to the field placement with or without accommodations.
+If a student has been under the care and/or supervision of a physician or other health care professional during the period of time he/she was unable to participate in field placement, a memo may be sent to the identified health care provider after the student has signed a release of information, requesting that the provider submit a healthcare release which indicates the student is ready and able to return to the field placement with or without accommodations.

 If the release from the health care provider includes any restrictions or need for accommodations, then the statement must include the duration of the restrictions or need for accommodations, and the necessity for any follow up care that may impact the field placement.
 All documentation will be submitted to the Office of Field Education.
 If accommodations are indicated, then the information will be sent to the U-M Office of Services for Students with Disabilities for review.
 This office will advise OFE regarding the implementation of the requested accommodations.